openvinotoolkit/openvino/docs/HOWTO/Custom_Layers_Guide.md

 Now lets implement a transformation which replace a "ComplexAbs" operation with a sub-graph of primitive operations which calculate the result using the following formulae: \f$module(z) = \sqrt{z.real \cdot z.real + z.imag \cdot z.imag}\f$.
-Original "IFFT2D" operation produces tensor of complex values but the "FFT" operation produces a real value tensor with the same format and shape as the input for the operation.
+Original "IFFT2D" operation produces tensor of complex values, but the "FFT" operation produces a real value tensor with the same format and shape as the input for the operation.
 So the input shape for the "ComplexAbs" will be `[N, H, W, 2]` with the innermost dimension containing tuple with real and imaginary part of a complex number.
 In order to calculate absolute values for the complex tensor we do the following:
 1. Raise all elements in the power of 2.0.
-2. Calculate a reduce sum over the last dimension.
+2. Calculate a reduced sum over the innermost dimension.
-3. Take square root from the tensor.
+3. Take square root from the previous step output tensor.

 The implementation should be saved to the file `mo_extensions/front/tf/ComplexAbs.py` and provided below: